-YPSILANTI – The Eastern Michigan University College of Engineering and Technology plans to collaborate with Beibu Gulf University to establish the Beibu Gulf University and Eastern Michigan University Joint College of Engineering.
-The college would be located on the Beibu Gulf campus, in the Guangxi Zhuang Autonomous Region of China.
+YPSILANTI – The Eastern Michigan University College of Engineering and Technology plans to collaborate with Beibu Gulf University to establish a joint cooperation agreement.
+The Beibu Gulf campus is located in the Guangxi Zhuang Autonomous Region of China.

 The EMU Board of Regents voted at its regular meeting on Friday, Oct.
-25 to authorize President James Smith to negotiate and execute final documents for the establishment of the Joint College of Engineering.
+25 to authorize President James Smith to negotiate and execute final documents for the partnership.

-Under the proposed partnership, which needs to be approved by the Chinese Ministry of Education, students would have the opportunity to pursue several different courses of study, primarily in China and taught by faculty at that university as well as by Eastern Michigan faculty.
+Under the plan, which needs to be approved by the Chinese Ministry of Education, students would have the opportunity to pursue several different courses of study, primarily in China and taught by faculty at that university as well as by Eastern Michigan faculty.
 The programs to be offered are: